edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023.md

 ```

 <!-- #region slideshow={"slide_type": "fragment"} -->
-Our page on TestPyPI now shows the README, so users can see relevant package information before they install it.
+Our page on TestPyPI now shows the README, and the documentation and repository links are available on the sidebar.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->